Egg sharing program

 What is egg sharing?

 Egg sharing enables women who are willing to share their eggs to have fertility treatment for a significant cost reduction.
-The treatment cycle is carried out exactly as it would be otherwise, but after the egg collection half of them are given to an egg recipient who pays the cycle cost.
+The treatment cycle is carried out exactly as it would be otherwise, but after the egg collection, half of them are given to an egg recipient who pays the cycle cost.
 If there is an odd number of eggs collected then you will be able to decide whether you or the recipient receives the remaining egg.

-The program is offered for women under 36 years-old with a normal egg reserve who are willing to participate in egg sharing.
+This program is offered for women under 36 years-old with a normal egg reserve who are willing to participate in egg sharing.

 Advantages of egg sharing

 - Low cost: The bulk of the treatment cost is paid for by the egg recipient, meaning that this is one of the cheapest forms of IVF treatments available

 - Helping another woman/couple: Most of our patients understand the pain of infertility, and for many of them the egg sharing process and assisting others to become parents is very rewarding.

 - Safe: We adhere to mild, safer stimulation protocols for all of our patients, meaning that the risk of side effects is reduced.

 The egg sharing process is much the same as that for our Mild IVF treatment.

 1. The first step is to come in for an Initial Consultation, at this appointment the doctor devise a personalised treatment plan.